Kumu Hula Greg

 Hula Kimo Alama Keaulana.

 Hawaiian Hut.
-He has also performed at Waikiki
+He has also performed at the Waikiki

 Calls, Voyage, Tahitian Lanai, Polynesian Palace